Hobby horse: Winster Hobby Horses

 The performance may have been arranged by Llewellynn Jewitt, who lived at the hall between 1868 and 1880.
 In 1931, Stanley Evans ("Folk Dancing in Derbyshire", Derbyshire Countryside, vol 1, no. 2, April 1931, p.
 29) suggested the performers may have been performing a mumming play.
 E. C. Cawte dismissed this suggestion: "if so it is a most unusual one, there is no sign of the combatants, the pair of horses is of an unusual design, and the mast horse seems to be the centre of attention."

 In his field notes, made in 1908, folklorist Cecil Sharp referred to a hobby horse "without a curtain" being connected with the morris dance at Winster; he also mentions a "Snap Dragon" made from "a real horse's head" (skull?) dug up for the purpose, but does not say whether it was associated with the morris.
 It seems he did not see them himself and his account published in 1924, long after his visit to Winster, is confusing.
 In 1966, Winster morris dancers stated that there had never been a hobby horse associated with their morris, but that there had been a separate horse ceremony involving a skull that was reburied each year.

 In notes published after his death, Llewellynn Jewitt noted how, in 1867, a dozen or so groups of traditional performers (several groups of guisers, the Wensley mummers, 'The Hobby Horse' and the 'Snap Dragon') called at Winster Hall in just four days between Christmas and New Year.
 He noted that, on 27 December, "In the evening the Winster 'Snap Dragon' and 'Hobby Horse' conjoined came to us — ten men, one as Snap Dragon, two with Hobby Horses, two devils, etc., etc. We had them in the kitchen and gave them money."
 The photograph may well show one such "conjoined" team.

 Related customs

 Similar customs include The Broad in the Cotswolds and Old Ball in the Forest of Rossendale in Lancashire.

 Derby Tup

-Originally created in the same way as a mast horse or hooden horse, the Derby Tup (ram) represented a male sheep.
+The Old Tup or Derby Tup was constructed in a similar way to the hooden horse, but with a sheep's rather than horse's head.
+This was usually a wooden head, sometimes with real sheep's horns or sheepskin attached, but some sources record a real sheep's skull or even an entire preserved sheep's head being used.
 It took part in a dramatised version of the Derby Ram folksong, which was performed in northern Derbyshire and around Sheffield during the Christmas season by teams of boys.
 It is "killed" by a butcher and its "blood" is collected in a large bowl.
 In some versions it is brought back to life by a quack doctor, like a character in the Mummers play.